-opment perspective (2007) a Growth Point is a town/village where some form or economic, social and institutional activities and substantial number of people is usually found.
+According to the Mopani Spatial Development perspective (2007) a Growth Point is a town/village where some form of economic, social and institutional activities and substantial number of people is usually found.
 These growth points seem to have a natural growth potential, but do not develop to their full potential due to the fact that capital investments are made on an ad hoc basis without any long term strategy for the area as a whole.